-HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) and Project Based Voucher (PBV) assistance meet HUD's National Standards for the Physical Inspection of Real Estate (NSPIRE) regulations and standards no later than October 1, 2024.
+HUD requires that all units occupied by families receiving Housing Choice Voucher (HCV) and Project Based Voucher (PBV) assistance meet HUD's minimum housing quality standards as defined at 24 CFR 982.4 and 5.703 and comply with HUD's National Standards for the Physical Inspection of Real Estate (NSPIRE) regulations and standards.

-All units must pass an NSPIRE inspection prior to the approval of a lease (with some exceptions) and at least once every 24 months during the term of the HAP contract, and at other times as needed, to determine that the unit meets NSPIRE standards.
+All units must pass an inspection prior to the approval of a lease (with some exceptions) and at least once every 24 months during the term of the HAP contract, and at other times as needed, to determine that the unit meets NSPIRE standards.